AFLplusplus/AFLplusplus/README.md

   * Custom mutator by a library (instead of Python) by kyakdan
   * LAF-Intel/CompCov support for llvm_mode, qemu_mode and unicorn_mode (with enhanced capabilities)
   * Radamsa and hongfuzz mutators (as custom mutators).
-  * QBDI mode to fuzz android native libraries via QuarkslaB's [QBDI](https://github.com/QBDI/QBDI) framework
+  * QBDI mode to fuzz android native libraries via Quarkslab's [QBDI](https://github.com/QBDI/QBDI) framework

   A more thorough list is available in the [PATCHES](docs/PATCHES.md) file.